openmod/openmod/docs/devdoc/concepts/databases.md

 For more detail on querying data, refer to [Microsoft's EF Core Documentation on querying](https://docs.microsoft.com/en-us/ef/core/querying/).

-For this sample, we'll create a /lastconnect command which responds with the last time a user connected.
+For this sample, we'll create a /lastconnect command that responds with the last time a user connected.
 For more information on commands, see the [Commands documentation](commands.md).

 The base code for our command is as follows:
 ```cs